Jeniya14/Shopcart-fullstack-project/README.md

 ## Server File

 The server file is hosted separately on GitHub.
-You can find it [here](link).
+You can find it [https://github.com/Jeniya14/Shopcart-backend/](https://github.com/Jeniya14/Shopcart-backend/).

 Feel free to explore the code and contribute to the project!